Celandine (novel): Plot summary

-The book starts out with Celandine running away from the boarding school she was sent to by her parents to ‘pound all of the nonsense out of her’.
+Celandine is running away from the boarding school she was sent to by her parents to ‘pound all of the nonsense out of her’.
 It is her third escape attempt, after being sent back twice by her parents.
 She boards a train and meets a crippled soldier who appears to be no older than her brother Freddie, who died as a volunteer soldier.
-She aids him in lighting his cigarette.
 She also meets a nurse who upon Celandine's departure from their company exclaims “Do you know that extraordinary looking girl?”

-She returns to her home farm but does not enter not wishing for an angry confrontation with her father.
-She climbs the hill and hoots; a signal apparently.
-A small child Celandine calls Fin appears out of nowhere and jumps her; smothering her with love and affection, begging for cake.
-This is where the back-story begins.

-Celandine was 10 when she first saw the “little people”.
-She was resting under a tree where Fin finds her, soon followed by his Father/Guardian.
-Upon her return to her normal surroundings no one except Freddie believes her when she tells them what she saw.
+She returns to her home farm but does not wish to enter an angry confrontation with her father.
+Instead, she climbs the hill and signals a small child Celandine calls Fin to appear out of nowhere.
+Celandine was 10 when she first saw the “little people”, the first of whom was Fin and his guardian.
+When Celandine told others what she saw, no one but Freddie believed her.

-[The above comprises the first 1½ chapters.]